nicklotz/helmconcepts/public/lab-02-custom-helm-chart.md

 curl http://localhost
 ```

-## E. Create and deply a new version of the application and helm chart.
+## E. Create and deploy a new version of the application and helm chart.

 1. Navigate up to the *parent* **myapp/** directory.